OutSystems/docs-product/src/setup-infra-platform/setup/possible-setups/ha-scalability/xrdr.md

 </div>

-OutSystems cross-region disaster recovery (XRDR) is a strategy that allows you to recover your OutSystems Cloud platform from the complete loss of an Amazon Web Services (AWS) or OutSystems cloud region.
+OutSystems cross-region disaster recovery (XRDR) is a strategy that allows you to recover your OutSystems Cloud platform from the complete loss of an Amazon Web Services (AWS) or OutSystems Cloud region.
 The strategy involves backing up your data, apps, and cloud infrastructure across different geographic regions.
 With cross-region disaster recovery, you get business continuity and data protection against the most impactful natural or man-made disasters.

 ## Key concepts of cross-region disaster recovery